Simulation-based Inference via Langevin Dynamics with Score Matching: Details of the Empirical Studies and Additional Experimental Results

 In summary, the observed data is $\Xn^* = \{X_{i,t}:\;i = 1,\dots,n, t=1,\dots,T \} \in \mathbb{R}^{nT}$, and the model parameters are the transmission rates $\theta = \{\beta_0, \beta_1, \dots, \beta_{J+1}\}$.
 Since the dimension of the data can be high due to a large $n$, \citet{chatha2024neural} proposed to do inference based on summary statistics $S\in \mathbb{R}^{T\times (J+2)}$ of $\Xn$, and they showed that empirically this summary statistics captures enough information and can produce high quality inference.
 Specifically, the summary statistics at time $t$, $S_t$, records the following information at time $t$: the observed infection proportion in the facility and in each floor, and the proportion of rooms in which both people are infected.
 For all methods included in our simulation study, we use these summary statistics instead of $\Xn$ for inference.

 We consider two simulation scenarios.
 We adopt setting 1 from \citep{chatha2024neural}, where $T=52, J=5, n=300$ and each room has $2$ individuals.
 The hyperparameters are $\gamma = 0.05$, $\alpha = \eta = 0.1$, and the true model parameter is ${\theta}^\ast = \{\beta_0^\ast, \beta_1^\ast, \dots, \beta_{J+1}^\ast\} = (0.05, 0.02, 0.04, 0.06, 0.08, 0.1, 0.05)$, and the prior for $\theta$ is log-normal$(-3, 1)$ for all coordinates.
 For setting 2, we move on to higher dimensions and a less informative prior.
 We maintain the setting in Simulation 1, except adding 5 floors with transmission rate $(0.12, 0.14, 0.16, 0.18, 0.2)$, which increase the total number of individuals to $n=600$.
 We choose the prior to be log-normal$(-3,2)$ on all coordinates.
 We provide an example of how the ratio of infection evolves under the two simulation settings in \Cref{repre_SIdata}.
-We compare our proposed method with the NPE method used in \citep{chatha2024neural}, BSL and ABC-W1.
+We compare our proposed method with the NPE method used in \citep{chatha2024neural}, BSL and ABC-W1. {Note that \citet{chatha2024neural} adopt a multivariate Gaussian distribution to parameterize the posterior distribution, instead of using a more standard flow model.
+This choice is reasonable in this example bacause the posterior is close to Gaussian.
+We follow the same choice for a more direct comparison.}